OksanaPR/TestingGoogleTranslateWithRobotFramewok/README.md

   Editors
 There are a lot of Editors you can use to build your own project, in this specific I am using PyCharm Community.
 After installing PyCharm, don't forget to install Intellibot plugin.

+Libraries
+By default Robot framework goes with Standart libraries which you don't have to install: Builtin, OperatingSystem, String, Processes, Dialogs, Remote, Telnet, DateTime, Collections, Screenshot and XML.

+As for external libraries we will use SeleniumLibrary.
+We will need to and install and download Selenium Web drivers.
+The whole list of supported drivers is listed [here](https://selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference) but in this project we are focused only on Firefox.
+Download Firofox driver -> create special folder to place it in (e.g.bin) -> add this folder to the PATH.
+The same you can for any other driver you want to use.
+To install Selenium Library use pip_:

+                                pip install seleniumlibrary

+# Testing of the automatic language recognition for two languages
+For this use case we will create several test cases using SleniumLibrary.
+We will use two languages - English and Ukrainian.
+        Test Case 1
+        Test Case 2
+        Test Case 3
+        Test Case 4
+        Test Case 5